Angshu101/smartpx/README.md

-# NEWUI_PROJECT
+# Theme: Mobile selling
 <P align="left"> This website where we can browse different types of phones, the feature of this websites is: -
-1. The best-selling phones and the latest phones launched can be sorted to the top.
+1. The best-selling phones and the latest phones launched can be sorted to the top.<br>
-2. The website is admin controlled.
+2. The website is admin controlled. <br>
-3. Each product has its unique descriptions that can be manipulated by the admin.
+3. Each product has its unique descriptions that can be manipulated by the admin.<br>
-4. Search feature is added you can search your favourite phone by jumping to the product page
+4. Search feature is added you can search your favourite phone by jumping to the product page.<br>
-5. Contact page is also active
+5. Contact page is also active. <br>
-6. Once the admin logs out of his/her account the page will be redirected to the dashboard page.
+6. Once the admin logs out of his/her account the page will be redirected to the dashboard page. <br>

 The details of the website in written below:
 The technology stack used in this project are: -